 If you're an authorised signatory your mobile number will not appear.
 Only parties to a membership registered for Internet Banking are able to register for SMS Security, this does not include authorised signatories to the account.

-Why can't I use a non-Australian mobile number for SMS Security?
+Can I use a non-Australian mobile number for SMS Security?

 What happens if I don’t have a mobile/Australian mobile, or cannot get mobile reception to use SMS Security?